Does your food and drink photography whet your customer’s appetite?

 He’s pretty comfortable in front of the camera too.
 And if you sign up to the Somerset Foodie newsletter you’ll get a dose of video inspiration landing in your inbox every week.

 Showing your face and connecting with your audience is so important.
 Share your journey, build a relationship and you’ll see your customers return time and time again.

-And last but not least, this is Tim Fussel.
-The Fussel family have farmed in Somerset for generations.
-Back in 2005 they set up Fussel Fine Foods and now they grow and cold press their rapeseed to produce oils, dressings and mayonnaise.
+And last but not least, this is Tim Fussell.
+The Fussell family have farmed in Somerset for generations.
+Back in 2005 they set up Fussels Fine Foods and now they grow and cold press their rapeseed to produce oils, dressings and mayonnaise.

 This is a great example of a family owned business taking a simple ingredient and carefully creating a wonderful and versatile product.